Blazemeter/blazemeter-gem/README.md

 or

-     blazemeter test:start -i 123
+     blazemeter test:start -id 123

 To update a test:

      blazemeter test:update

--this will prompt you to enter test id, max_users and location for the test.
+-this will prompt you to enter test id, max users (or max users per load engine if -en is set), location, jmeter version, ramp up, iterations, duration and number of engines for the test
 -you can also prefil those values

-     blazemeter test:update -i 123 -u 500 -l us-east-1
+     blazemeter test:update -id 123 -u 500 -l us-east-1 -j 2.9 -r 300 -i 100 -d 100 -en 2

 To get test status: